jebriner/YellowCompare/README.md

 **Expectations:**

-Adriana has previously calculated that 73% of pairwise pigment comparisons are > 1 JND for the male *H. erato* visual system, while only 45% are for the hypothetical male *H. erato*.
+Adriana has previously calculated that 73% of pairwise pigment comparisons are > 1 JND for the male *H. erato* visual system, while only 45% are > 1 JND for the hypothetical male *H. erato* eye.